 The municipality must terminate the TID at the end of the maximum life, or when the tax increments collected exceed the approved project costs.
-At termination, the entire value of the property in the TID returns to the tax rolls of the overlying taxing jurisdictions.
+At termination, the entire TID's property value is available for the overlying taxing jurisdictions to tax.
 In the TID Value Growth and Tax Sharing chart on the previous page, the column on the right represents the increased property value subject to taxes.
 While the TID exists, tax revenue for each overlying jurisdiction is limited to the base value of the TID property.
 After terminating the TID, all the overlying taxing jurisdictions share the tax base; tax rates can be lowered to generate the same amount of revenue for the jurisdiction.
 Without the development encouraged by TIF, the base value would be the only value available for the jurisdictions to tax.
 Partnering to facilitate development helps all the overlying taxing jurisdictions increase their tax base.
 If the TID property value does not increase as expected, the municipality may not receive enough tax increment to pay its expenditures.
 In this case, when the TID terminates, the municipality is responsible for the unpaid debts.